szbslsx/2021IoTProject/README.md

 Note:
-1. All packages must be installed in the same python folder. (exp, pip3-pyhton3)
+1. All dependencies packages must be installed in the same python version folder. (exp, pip3 matches pyhton3.
+Use the same version across the board.
+No pip2 then pyhton3.)
+Check and make sure defacult pip and python shell command are pointed toward the same version by using 'which python' and 'which pip' command.
+If they don't a match, it has to be fixed beforehand.

 Current Progress:
 - Could not access bluetooth interface/shell on cloud VM.